 Gather all the required documents from your mover and read through them carefully to understand the agreements before you sign it.
 Avoid signing incomplete or blank documents.

 12. Get a new job

 If you are yet to get a new job in the new city, you can go ahead and update your CV and then start job-hunting.
 Securing a job means you have a stable source of income; this is so important than any post-relocation tasks.
-This will be discussed in details in our subsequent articles.
+This will be discussed in detail in our subsequent articles.